The Road to Next — your interactive course for Next.js with React

 export { withRedirectIfBlank };

-Higher-Order Components are still useful these days, even though many React developers take them as legacy, because they are from a time when where used.
+Higher-Order Components are still useful these days, even though many React developers take them as legacy, because they are from a time when React Class Components where used.
 Especially when they are used to render conditional JSX.
-However, if not using any conditional JSX, is often a better design choice in modern React.
+However, if not using any conditional JSX, using a Hook instead of a HOC is often a better design choice in modern React.